v-fearam/msbuild-examples/Test.README.md

 ```

 Following this pattern you should expand all the possibilities.
 :warning: When there are files generation we need to use different file name for each test to avoid collision.
-Remember delete the generated files as test cleanup.
+Remember to delete the generated files as test cleanup.

 ## Integration Test

-It is important the unit tests, but we would like to test our Custom MSBuild task in a real build context.
+Unit tests are important, but we would like to test our Custom MSBuild task in a real build context.

 [System.Diagnostics.Process Class](https://docs.microsoft.com/dotnet/api/system.diagnostics.process?view=net-6.0) provides access to local and remote processes and enables you to start and stop local system processes.
 We are going to run a real build on a unit test using test MSBuild files.